royNiladri/js-big-decimal/README.md

 ```

 ### getPrettyValue(number, digits, separator)
-By default this returns the number in standard number format, comma after every three digts.
+By default this returns the number in standard number format, comma after every three digits.
 Both arguments, `digits` - the number of digits (of the integral part) to group by, and `separator` - the character to mark the separation.
 Example of this can be to format a 16 digit number as _credit card_.
 ```javascript
 var value = bigDecimal.getPrettyValue("12345.6789"); // value = "12,345.6789"
 ```